 Recent Graduate with Little or No Experience

-As a recent graduate, your academic credentials will probably will be your strongest asset and should appear toward the beginning of your CV.
+As a recent graduate, your academic credentials will probably be your strongest asset and should appear toward the beginning of your CV or resume.
 This is an opportunity to focus the reader on your academic credentials and continued commitment to your education.
-It is important to find the skills, abilities and knowledge you gained while in school and describe them in a ways that meet the requirements of your job target.
+It is important to find the skills, abilities and knowledge you gained while in school and describe them in ways that meet the requirements of your job target.
 List the following information:

 · Your major and minor area of study